-- Current preparation for new LSS Report (15th) includes radiation risk analyses of noncancer diseases (Sakata R, Ozasa K, et al.). - Collaboration in Noncancer Research Cluster:

-- Radiation and metabolic diseases lead by Dr. Tatsukawa of the Dept. of Clinical Studies: Providing the information of lifestyle factors such as smoking (Sakata R)

-- Planning of a study on radiation and vascular disease lead by Dr. Nakamizo of the Dept. of Clinical Studies: Providing the opinions on evaluation and adjustment of potential bias and confounding (Ozasa K)
+- Current preparation for new LSS Report (15th) includes radiation risk analyses of noncancer diseases (Sakata R, Ozasa K, et al.). - Collaboration in Noncancer Research Cluster: - -Radiation and metabolic diseases led by Dr. Tatsukawa of the Dept. of Clinical Studies: Providing the information of lifestyle factors such as smoking (Sakata R) - -Planning of a study on radiation and vascular disease lead by Dr. Nakamizo of the Dept. of Clinical Studies: Providing opinions on evaluation and adjustment of potential bias and confounding (Ozasa K)

-In utero Cohort
+In Utero Cohort

-- In utero cohort study: The cohort is small but important and unique then prioritized the highest, as there is no other extant study of radiation risk in mid-to-late life after in utero exposure.
-A paper on mortality risk was accepted by European Journal of Epidemiology (Sugiyama H, et al.).
-An elevated radiation risk for solid cancer mortality among females was found, but among males was not.
-Microcephaly, low birth weight, and loss of father were suggested to be mediators of exposure to atomic bomb radiation on noncancer disease death and external causes of death.
-It is important to consider the mediating effects of those factors.
-This project will be prioritized moderately in the maintenance phase. - Chromosome aberration: Association between radiation dose and prevalence of chromosome aberration among in utero survivors was submitted for internal review of the RERF by Dr. Cologne in the Dept. of Statistics.
+- In utero cohort study: The cohort is small but important and unique and prioritized at the highest level, as there is no other extant study of radiation risk in mid-to-late life after in utero exposure.
+A paper on mortality risk was published (Sugiyama H, et al. Eur J Epidemiol 2021;35:415-428).
+Currently this project is prioritized moderately in the maintenance phase. - Chromosome aberration: Association between radiation dose and prevalence of chromosome aberration among in utero survivors was submitted for internal review of the RERF by Dr. Cologne in the Dept. of Statistics.
 The results were mostly similar to the previous report.
-Members of the Dept. of Epidemiology provided the information of lifestyle factors and epidemiological insights (Sakata R, Sugiyama H)
+Members of the Dept. of Epidemiology provided the information of lifestyle factors and epidemiological insights (Sakata R, Sugiyama H).

-F1Cohort (Genetic Effects)
+F1 Cohort (Genetic Effects)

-• F1 cohort study: Long-term studies of the F1 cohort provide a framework for studying germline effects of radiation exposure and contribute important data to the largest study of its kind.
+- F1 cohort study: Long-term studies of the F1 cohort provide a framework for studying germline effects of radiation exposure and contribute important data to the largest study of its kind.
 After a major paper on mortality risk assessment was published in 2015, routine collection of case information is continuing.
-The individual doses of F1 cohort members are being updated to DS02R1.
-As residential information is essential for ascertainment of cancer incidence through the national cancer registry system, the information on participants in the F1 Offspring Clinical Study (FOCS) is being collected for use.

-• Collaboration in Genetic Research Cluster:
+The individual doses of F1 cohort members will be updated to DS02R1 by May 2022 (Sakata R).
+As residential information is essential for ascertainment of cancer incidence through the national cancer registry system, the information on participants in the F1 Offspring Clinical Study (FOCS) has been collected and record linkage will be conducted (Sugiyama H, Kadowaki Y). - Collaboration in Genetic Research Cluster:

-- Development of an umbrella program project for comprehensive studies on F_1 , including providing identification and availability of information of 'trio' members.
-In this program, the Dept. of Epidemiology will play a leadership role of evaluation of consistency between the results of observed frequency of genomic alterations in germ-line cells of F_1 members and observed phenotypic risk of cancer and noncancer diseases due to parental radiation exposure in the F_1 cohort.
+-Development of an umbrella program project for comprehensive studies on F1, including providing identification and availability of information on 'trio' members.
+In this program, the Dept. of Epidemiology will play a leadership role in evaluation of consistency between the results of observed frequency of genomic alterations in germ cells of F1 subjects and observed phenotypic risk of cancer and noncancer diseases due to parental radiation exposure in the F1 cohort.
 Dr. Ozasa leads this umbrella program.